lh3006a/csc470-fall2020/exercises/final/README.md

 # Save The Holidays From The Grinch
-Take the holidays back from the Grinch after he steals it.
+Take the holidays back from the Grinch after he steals all the objects that are important for the holidays.

 ## Plan
 The Grinch has stolen the holidays and it is up to you to save the town.
 The goal of this game is to find all of the things that the Grinch has stolen and get back to the center of the town before time runs out and without being caught by the Grinch.
 The player will have to run around town and find all of the things that the Grinch stole from the houses.